Unfair Dismissal Lawyers NSW

 7. How strict is the 21 day time limit for unfair dismissal claims?

 Very strict, however, there have been cases where the FWC has extended the time limit, but only in exceptional circumstances.
-If the time limit has passed and you still want to lodge an unfair dismissal claim, you should seek legal advice immediately to determine if your situation might qualify as an exceptional circumstance.
+If the time limit has passed and you still want to lodge a unfair dismissal application, you should seek legal advice immediately to determine if your situation might qualify as an exceptional circumstance.

-If you are going to claim unfair dismissal, make sure you do so within 21 days of your termination
+If you are going to make a claim, ensure sure you do so within 21 days of your termination

 8. What is the first step?